a8m/tree/README.md

 tree
 ---
-> An implementation of the [`tree`](http://mama.indstate.edu/users/ice/tree/) command written in Go, that can be programmatically.
+> An implementation of the [`tree`](http://mama.indstate.edu/users/ice/tree/) command written in Go, that can be used  programmatically.

 #### Installation:
 ```sh